gruntjs/grunt-docs/grunt.file.md

 ## File Lists and Wildcards
 Wildcard patterns are resolved using the [glob library](https://github.com/isaacs/node-glob).
 See the [minimatch library](https://github.com/isaacs/minimatch) documentation for more details on supported wildcard patterns and matching options.

-There are also a number of [task-specific file listing methods](api_task.md) that find files inside grunt plugins and task directories.

 <a name="grunt-file-expand"></a>
 ### grunt.file.expand
 Return a unique array of all file or directory paths that match the given wildcard pattern(s).
 This method accepts either comma separated wildcard patterns or an array of wildcard patterns.
 Paths matching patterns that begin with `!` will be excluded from the returned array.
 Patterns are processed in order, so inclusion and exclusion order is significant.